 Cosy and comfortable, our cottages are graded four and five stars by Visit Wales and were highly commended in the Best Self Catering Accommodation category in the Tourism Swansea Bay awards.
-Each of our Pontardawe cottages has its own character and unique features – if you are looking for a cottage with a log fire or a cottage with a four poster bed and exposed beams then we can help you.
-We have a cottage that is all on the ground level, cottages with enclosed gardens and some that are pet friendly.
+Each of our Pontardawe cottages has its own character and unique features – if you are looking for a cottage with a hot tub or a cottage with a log fire or a cottage with a four poster bed and exposed beams then we can help you.
+We have two holiday homes that are all on the ground level, cottages with enclosed gardens and some that are pet friendly.
 Our comparison table will help you find the cottage that suits you best.

 Pontardawe is a traditional Welsh valley town that sits on the bank of the River Tawe.
 The name Pontardawe actually means “Bridge over the River Tawe” and over 40% of the locals speak Welsh so if you take a walk into the town from your cottage, you will probably hear it spoken on the streets.
 Pontardawe has many modern amenities and is very convenient if you are taking a holiday in one of our cottages.